thedivtagguy/teaching/src/content/web2025/outline.md

 - **Prerequisites:** No prior coding experience required.
 - **Attendance is mandatory**.
 The time we have is barely enough, and each day adds something that will help drive your final projects.
 Missing any day will leave you at a disadvantage.
 Please try to make it every day.
 If you cannot, please inform me a day before.
-- **AI Policy**: Please go through this [AI Policy Document](web2025/ai-policy).
+- **AI Policy**: Please go through this [AI Policy Document](/web2025/ai-policy).
 All submitted **written** work must be your own.
 If you’re using any sort of LLM for Q/A about a _technical_ part of the process and not the written output itself, that is acceptable as long as it is **clearly declared to what extent an LLM was used**.
 Again, go through the document.
 - **Equipment:** You'll need a laptop.
 All software we use is free.
 - Have fun.

+## Next Steps

+Thanks for reading this all the way through.
+Please proceed to the [requirements](/web2025/requirements) page to know what you need to have before class starts.